How to build or improve your Credit Score

 In some instances, utility companies might report your payment history to credit reference agencies, so paying on time consistently can be a good move for your score.

 Even if you’ve paid late in the past, always paying on time will gradually improve your score.
+Remember, when money is tight, you should still prioritise paying essential bills and get free debt advice early.
+Missed payments and defaults can do you more damage than having a ‘thin’ credit file.

 5. Set a budget

-Sticking to a realistic budget is a great way to make sure you stay up-to-date with payments and create good financial habits that will contribute to a healthy credit score.
-It can also help you see where you’re overspending and free up small amounts you could save or use to pay off credit cards or debts faster.
+Sticking to a realistic budget is a great way to make sure you stay up to date with payments and create good financial habits that will contribute to a healthy credit score.

 Check out our free budget planner to get started.